 The computer that receives a project, such as a build server obtaining a copy of the project as part of an automated deployment system, simply asks NuGet to restore dependencies whenever they're needed.
-Build systems like Visual Studio Team Services provide "NuGet restore" steps for this exact purpose.
-Similarly, when developers obtain a copy of a project (as when cloning a repository), they can invoke a command like
+Build systems like Azure DevOps provide "NuGet restore" steps for this exact purpose.
+Similarly, when developers obtain a copy of a project (as when cloning a repository), they can invoke command like

 nuget restore (NuGet CLI),

 Install-Package (Package Manager Console) to obtain all the necessary packages.
 Visual Studio, for its part, automatically restores packages when building a project (provided that automatic restore is enabled, as described on Package restore).

 Clearly, then, NuGet's primary role where developers are concerned is maintaining that reference list on behalf of your project and providing the means to efficiently restore (and update) those referenced packages.
 This list is maintained in one of two package management formats, as they're called: